Fiber Conversion Process

 Pedestal Placement

 The next step involves our team strategically positioning fiber pedestals (PEDS) in the area.
 These pedestals, usually green in color, connect the buried residential lines to our main network connection.
-These bring the fiber-optic network to your residence and are a crucial component of the network technology that provides smooth performance.
+These bring the fiber-optic network to your residence and are crucial components of the network technology that ensures smooth performance.

-We usually install these pedestals in the front or rear easements of the residence.
-On average, each pedestal can provide service to four houses, depending on how the neighborhood is designed.
+We usually install these pedestals in the front or rear utility easements of the residence.
+On average, each pedestal can serve four houses, depending on how the neighborhood is designed.

 Step 4: